rytswd/gitopscon-na-2021/importer/with-third-party-helm/README.md

 d=(prod qa staging dev); for i in "${d[@]}"; do importer generate importer/with-helm/$i.yaml -o importer/with-helm/grafana/values-$i.gen.yaml; done
 ```

-When the actual values.yaml file is lengthy, it can be cumbersome to check the difference for each file.
-So, insetad of checking each `importer generate` results, the template files can be used for the review.
+When the actual `values.yaml` file is lengthy, it can be cumbersome to check the difference for each environment.
+So, insetad of checking each `importer generate` results, the template files can be used for the quick review.